 A Look Inside Our Offerings…

 Dive into poetry through this immersive, introductory workshop!
 Together, we will build our poetry toolboxes by exploring a range of techniques and forms, connect our work to that of poets past and present, and explore how poetry can empower writers and readers.
-Whether you hope to write poetry that expresses appreciation or advocacy, that sows unity, or action, or accountability, or even if you’re looking to bust through writer’s block by trying something new, we look forward to working with you!
-No prior poetry experience necessary.
+Whether you hope to write poetry that expresses appreciation or advocacy, that sows unity, or action, or accountability, or even if you’re looking to bust through writer’s block by trying something new, we look forward to working with you.

 “When power corrupts, poetry cleanses,” said John F. Kennedy in a eulogy to the poet Robert Frost in 1963.
 Throughout history as much as today, spoken word and slam poetry have provided platforms for writers, creators, advocates, and activists to speak out about issues that matter to them.
-Raise your voice and connect your poetry to the world through this interactive spoken word poetry workshop taught by award-winning spoken word artist Phil Kaye!
-No prior poetry experience required.
+Raise your voice and connect your poetry to the world through this interactive spoken word poetry workshop taught by award-winning poet Phil Kaye!

 *Note: Registration for this workshop includes a complimentary copy of Write the World’s Writers on Earth anthology.